-The two protocols used in the transport layer are User Datagram protocol and o User Datagram Protocol discovers the error, and ICMP protocol reports the error to the sender that user datagram has been damaged.

-Transmission control protocol.
+The two protocols used in the transport layer are User Datagram protocol and Transmission control protocol.

 - o User Datagram Protocol (UDP) - o It provides connectionless service and end-to-end delivery of transmission. - o It is an unreliable protocol as it discovers the errors but not specify the error.